arend-lang/site/src/documentation/tutorial/PartII/hom-levels.md

 \func image {A B : \Type} (f : A -> B) => \Sigma (b : B) (Trunc (\Sigma (a : A) (f a = b)))
 {%endarend%}

-Note that the definition without truncation is not correct:
+Note that the definition if the image without truncation is not correct:

 {%arend%}
 \func image' {A B : \Type} (f : A -> B) => \Sigma (b : B) (\Sigma (a : A) (f a = b))